Listen to a live recording:

 DS Okay, okay, we can do that one later.
 Well, I know that you have a regular religious practice.
 You go to church, you pray.
 I was wondering if you think that’s affected your work at all, or what you think the relationship is for you between your practice and your writing.

-DS Well, in Lutheranism we have this idea of grace, which is so hard to both explain and to understand.
-Yeah, I think so.
+DS Well, in Lutheranism we have this idea of grace, which is so hard to both explain and understand.
 In my work there’s a lot of people waiting for God to come to their apartments, or searching for God in the closet and things like that.
 And I think that that is definitely informed by Lutheranism.
 The idea that grace is not something that you can actually ask for, it just sort of comes to you.
 It can be a relief.
 But if you’re anxious, it’s not that much of a relief.
 And not that Lutheranism isn’t interested in questioning and studying.
-But I think that it’s less a Episcopalian church, actually.
+But I think that it’s less an Episcopalian church, actually.
 You are saved by grace.
 And also I just think that since my father, and so many of my uncles, and my grandfather were all Lutheran ministers, in some ways it’s the variations in their faiths that fascinated me.
 Like the way their practices were different, and the things they believed were different.
 And also, just being a minister’s daughter.
 It’s like being an actor’s kid or something, you see behind the scenes a lot.
 Those things have informed my life a lot too, the politics or the workings of a church and things like that.

 RM Do we get to a point where we get to have them ask questions?